Strategies to help you stop overpaying for broadband, negotiate better rates, and optimize your home network.

 Right-Size Your Internet Speed

-Many households pay for “Gigabit” speeds (1,000 Mbps) simply because the marketing made it sound necessary for a modern home.
+Millions of households pay for ultra-fast “Gigabit” speeds (1,000 Mbps) simply because aggressive ISP marketing campaigns made it sound absolutely necessary for a modern, connected home.
 However, the average user rarely utilizes that much bandwidth.
-If everyone in your home mostly streams, scrolls social media, and jumps on the occasional video call, a 100–300 Mbps plan is usually plenty.
+Most internet activities sip data rather than gulping it.
+If everyone in your home mostly streams television, scrolls social media, checks email, and jumps on the occasional video call, a mid-tier plan is completely adequate.

-Streaming 4K video generally requires about 25 Mbps, and a high-quality Zoom call needs roughly 5–10 Mbps.
-By downgrading your plan from a premium tier to a standard tier (like 200 Mbps or 400 Mbps), you can often slash $20 or $30 off your monthly bill without noticing a difference in performance.
-Check our guide on what constitutes good internet speed to see exactly how much bandwidth your family truly needs.
+To put things in perspective, streaming 4K video generally requires about 25 Mbps, and a high-quality Zoom call needs roughly 5–10 Mbps.
+Smart home devices like thermostats and doorbell cameras use almost negligible amounts of data.
+By downgrading your plan from a premium gigabit tier to a standard tier, you can often slash $20 or $30 off your monthly bill without ever noticing a difference in your daily performance.
+Check our comprehensive guide on what constitutes good internet speed to see exactly how much bandwidth your family truly needs.

 Do Your Homework First

-You’ll have more leverage when you know exactly what other providers are charging.
-Before you pick up the phone, research what other providers in your area (like AT&T, Verizon, or Xfinity) are charging for similar speeds.
-Write down the competitor’s name, the internet speed they offer, and the monthly price.
-You need this data to prove to your current ISP that you have better options available.
+You’ll have vastly more leverage during the phone call when you know exactly what the local competition is charging.
+Before you pick up the phone, research what other providers in your area (like AT&T, Verizon, Google Fiber, or Xfinity) are offering new customers for similar speeds.
+Write down the competitor’s name, the exact internet speed tier they offer, and their promotional monthly price.
+You need this concrete data to prove to your current ISP that you have viable, cheaper options ready to go.

 The Negotiation Script